USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_tutorial_tracers.md

 ## CMAQ Tutorial ##
 ### Add Chemically Inert Tracer Species to CMAQ ###
 Purpose: This tutorial will step you through the process of adding chemically inert tracers to the CMAQ model.
-Additional details are provided in the CMAQ Operational Guidance Document (OGD) than can be found online (https://github.com/USEPA/CMAQ/blob/5.3/DOCS/User_Guide).
+Additional details are provided in the CMAQ Operational [Guidance Document (OGD)](https://github.com/USEPA/CMAQ/blob/5.3/DOCS/User_Guide).

 ------------